trihoang0809/ios101_prework/README.md

 Submitted by: **Tri Hoang**

-**Color Changin** is an app that specifies my personal information and has the ability to change its background color by clicking a button.
+**Color Changing** is an app that specifies my personal information and has the ability to change its background color by clicking a button.
 It also has a slider and a waiting icon on the front page.

-Time spent: **5** hours spent in total
+Time spent: **7** hours spent in total

 ## Required Features